wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

 1. Install application on your local environment
 2. Include environment specific configuration (local and Azure Web App )
-3. Setup  your environments in Azure Web Apps- Staging , Production
+3. Setup  your environments in App Service Web Apps- Staging , Production
 4. If you have a production application already running on Azure, sync your production content (files/code + database) to local and staging environment.
 5. Develop your application on your local environment
 6. Place your production web app under maintenance or locked mode and sync database content from production to staging and dev environments